cloudnative-pg/cloudnative-pg/docs/src/backups.md

 `barman-cloud-wal-archive` and `barman-cloud-backup` tools.

 For this it is required an image with `barman-cli-cloud` installed.
-The image named `2ndquadrant/postgresql` can be used for this scope, as it is composed by a community PostgreSQL image and the latest `barman-cli-cloud` package.
+The image `quay.io/2ndquadrant/postgres` can be used for this scope, as it is composed by a community PostgreSQL image and the latest `barman-cli-cloud` package.